barbieleon/barbieleon/README.md

 ![visitorbadge](https://visitor-badge.laobi.icu/badge?page_id=helenac0ldheart.visitor-badge)

 ## About
-- 🔧 I’m currently working on some scripts, projects and focused in CTFs & Wargames
+- 🔧 My name's Helena, I'm a Front End Developer.
+I love to code, design, enhance web applications and I also love acessibility as it' not only helpful but it also allows people with disabilities to be a part of the tech world. 🏳️‍🌈 🏳️‍⚧️
-- 👩🏻‍💻 Currently learning Reverse Engineering, Assembly languange x86/64, Python and Hacking
+- 👩🏻‍💻 Currently learning JavaScript & React
-- 🛠️ Currently working with C#, Angular & Typescript
+- 🛠️ Currently working as a Security Engineer
-- 📫 How to reach me: e-mail
+- 📫 How to reach me: unknown
 - 🔱 Pronouns: She / Her
 - 🖤 Likes: Technology, Space, music and Art
 - 🧛‍♀️ Fun fact: I'm a vampire